tdensmore/katacoda/katacodacomtdensmorepods-lab-1/step3.md

 `kubectl exec -it alpine sh`{{execute}}

+NOTE: If you receive an error similare to: `error: unable to upgrade connection: container not found ("nginx")` just wait a few more seconds for the container to start up properly.

-then curl the NGINX pod:
+Next curl the remote NGINX pod:

 `curl -I server `{{execute}}

-You should receive a response: `HTTP/1.1 200 OK`
+You should receive a response similar to: `HTTP/1.1 200 OK`